wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 1. Click "Checkout".
 The "cloning" message appears.

-   You should now be shown the "Solutions" pane populated with the repository from GitHub.
+   After "Packages successfully restored" appears, you should be shown the "Solutions" pane populated with the repository from GitHub.

    ### Run (Build) Project